 Tool 1: How to sign an image with Signaturely

 One of the best digital signature software options is Signaturely.
-With Signaturely, you can add an electronic signature to documents, contracts, and agreements with ease.
+With Signaturely, you can easily add an electronic signature to documents, contracts, and agreements.
 It doesn’t matter if you’re signing an image, PDF, or Word document; Signaturely has you covered.

 Start by going to Signaturely.com and signing in to your account — it’s free.
 Then, select “Sign” on the left sidebar.
 You’ll then have to select “Only Me,” “Me & Others,” or “Only Others.”
 Your choice will depend on who needs to sign your image.

 Once you’ve selected the right option, you’ll be sent to a new page.
 On this page, you’ll be able to attach the image at the bottom by selecting “Upload File.”
-Once you’ve done that, you should also give your document a title at the top.
+Once done, you should also give your document a title at the top.

 Finally, if your image requires the signatures of multiple contract parties, add any email addresses of others who need to sign at the bottom.
 After doing that, choose “Fill Out & Sign.”

-The next page is a document editor, which is where you’ll add your digital signature.
+The next page is a document editor, where you’ll add your digital signature.
 If you don’t have one, you’ll be able to create one.
-You’ll be able to add any other additional information to the image, like names and dates.
+You’ll be able to add other information to the image, like names and dates.
 You can then finish up by hitting “Send.”

 - Free option available